rbenv/rbenv-vars/README.md

 ### Alternate Variable File

-It is a good idea to segregate sensitive information like passwords and account infomation from your public code repository.
+It is a good idea to segregate passwords and sensitive information from your public code repository.
 To help with this, an alternate file can be used with the filename `.rbenv-vars-<yourfile>`.
 The alternate file will be loaded before the normal `.rbenv-vars` file.

 For example, your application may require an environment variable with a database connect string that contains a password.